frcepeda/LetsCrate/README.md

 will be treated as a regular expression.
 The search option uses regular expressions by default.

-An ID is a 5 digit identifier used internally by LetsCrate.
+An ID is a 5 digit identifier used internally by Let's Crate.
 To know the ID of your files, use the "-a" option to list them with their respective URLs and IDs.

 Generally, you don't need to know the ID of a file, but if you do, you can use it